Mario Ferreiro

 Mario Aníbal Ferreiro Sanabria (born May 30, 1959) is a Paraguayan television host and politician.
 He was the presidential candidate of the centre-left coalition Avanza País in the April 2013 elections and received 5.88% of the vote.

-He was intendant of City of Asuncion, capital of Paraguay, from 2015 to 2019.
+He was intendant of City of Asunción, capital of Paraguay, from 2015 to 2019.

 His parents were Revolutionary Febrerista Party members.
-He studied at the National University of Asuncion and also in the United States He became a radio and newspaper journalist in 1979 and a television host in 1980.
-He has hosted TV programs on SNT such as The morning of each day, 2003–2012) and 24 Horas.
+He studied at the Universidad Nacional de Asunción and also in the United States.
+He became a radio and newspaper journalist in 1979 and a television host in 1980.
+He has hosted TV programs on SNT such as La mañana de cada día (2003–2012) and 24 Horas.
 He has also published several books of short stories and jokes.